ethanmoffat/EndlessClient/README.md

 Unzip EndlessClient.app to your hard drive and double-click the app icon.
 You will need to enable apps from any source to run in your system security settings.

+> ⚠️ If the app fails to run with an error "EndlessClient.app is damaged and can't be opened", open a terminal, run the following command: `xattr -dr com.apple.quarantine /path/to/EndlessClient.app`, and relaunch.

+Assets for alternate servers may be copied to the app package under `Contents/Resources`.
+To view package contents, right-click the `EndlessClient.app` file and select "View Package Contents".

+Note that the configuration file for the app is stored under `~/.endlessclient/config/settings.ini`.
+This file will need to be modified to select the new server host and version number.

 ### Building from source

-After installing, clone (or fork+clone) this repository locally and open the solution in your IDE of choice for your platform.
+Clone (or fork+clone) this repository locally and open the solution in your IDE of choice for your platform.
+VSCode is supported on all OS flavors.
+Visual Studio 2022 is supported on Windows.

+The .Net 8.0 SDK is required.
+Install the correct version for your platform/architecture.
+On macOS, XCode 16.0 or later is required (install from the App Store).

+> ⚠️ macOS requires a specific version of the .Net SDK: 8.0.204, due to the .Net team forcing minos version of macOS 15 in later SDKs.
+If you only want to build for macOS 15 and up, you can use the latest SDK.

-> ⚠️ If you have previously built EndlessClient, you mean need to clear your dotnet tool cache and nuget package cache
+> ⚠️ If you have previously built EndlessClient, you may need to clear your dotnet tool cache and nuget package cache
 >
-> Run the following commands (Windows):
+> Run the following commands:
 > - `dotnet nuget locals all --clear`
-> - Windows: `rmdir -recurse -force $env:USERPROFILE\\.dotnet\\toolResolverCache`
+> - Windows (powershell): `rmdir -recurse -force $env:USERPROFILE\\.dotnet\\toolResolverCache`
-> - Linux: `rm -rf ~/.dotnet/toolResolverCache`
+> - Linux/macOS: `rm -rf ~/.dotnet/toolResolverCache`

 > ⚠️ If you get build errors due to formatting
 >
-> Run the following commands:
-> - Windows: `dotnet format EndlessClient.sln`
+> Run: `dotnet format EndlessClient.sln`
-> - Linux: `dotnet format EndlessClient.Linux.sln`

-### Building on Mac

-1. Download and install the [.NET 8.0 SDK (x64)](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.204-macos-x64-installer) or [Apple Silicon (e.g. M1)](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.204-macos-arm64-installer).
-    ⚠️ The latest .NET 8.0 SDK forces the minimum version of the compiled app to macOS 15 (sequoia).
-If this is not desired, use a prior version.
-8.0.204 is a known working version.
-2. Install XCode from the [AppStore](https://apps.apple.com/us/app/xcode/id497799835?ls=1&mt=12)
-3. Run `dotnet build /p:PublishReadyToRun=false /p:TieredCompilation=false --self-contained EndlessClient`

-#### Mac errors

-Problem: `error NETSDK1139: The target platform identifier macos was not recognized.`
-Solution: run the command `sudo dotnet workload restore EndlessClient/EndlessClient.csproj` which will install the macos workload for you.

 <a name="Todo">Todo list</a>
 ---------------------